pixelsquidd/Random-Factions-Rimworld-Mod/README.md

 ## Why Random Factions?
 If you like installing mods that add new factions and xenotypes, you quickly accumulate a large number of factions.
 Adding them all to each world is tedious, and you don't really need 3 flavors (pirate, rough, & civil) of every single new culture you added to the game.

-Wouldn't it be much more fun if world had a different and unique combinations of factions?
+Wouldn't it be much more fun if each world had a different and unique combination of factions?

-Of course it's more fun, and now you can!
-Just fill your faction list with a dozen rando's and presto!
+Of course that's more fun!
+And now you can!
+Just fill your faction list with a dozen random factions and presto!

 ![Screenshot-01b](https://user-images.githubusercontent.com/1922739/205413879-8e5ffc80-867b-418c-8080-ebbe5bfc9c26.png)